-- 149. The impact of market risk on all positions at partial or full fair value measurement is to be assessed via a full revaluation after applying a common set of stressed market risk factor shocks consistent with the macroeconomic adverse scenario.
+- 162. The impact of market risk on all positions at partial or full fair value measurement is to be assessed via a full revaluation after applying a common set of stressed market risk factor shocks consistent with the adverse macroeconomic scenario.
 The impact of FX risk on the banking book and related hedges is excluded.
-Under the trading exemption, banks are allowed to not apply a full revaluation on items held with a trading intent and their related hedges. - 150.
-Banks have to recalculate the CVA and liquidity reserve based on the macroeconomic adverse scenario consistently with the full revaluation.
-Banks shall also stress the valuation reserve for L2/L3 assets and liabilities to take into account modelling uncertainty related to those instruments. - 151.
-In addition, for items held with a trading intent, client revenues can be projected for each year in case the bank is able to provide historical evidence of the sustainability of these incomes.
-Under the trading exemption, banks are allowed to set these revenues to 75% of the baseline NTI. - 152.
-For CCR, it is assumed that the two most vulnerable of the largest 10 counterparties default. - 153.
-In addition, banks are required to determine the impact of the scenarios on REA, however, these are largely based on prescribed assumptions.
+Under the trading exemption, banks are allowed to not apply a full revaluation on items held with a trading intent and their related hedges. - 163.
+Banks have to recalculate the CVA and liquidity reserve based on the adverse macroeconomic scenario consistently with the full revaluation.
+Banks shall also stress the valuation reserve for L2/L3 assets and liabilities to take into account modelling uncertainty related to those instruments. - 164.
+In addition, for items held with a trading intent, client revenues can be projected for each year if the bank is able to provide historical evidence of the sustainability of these incomes.
+Under the trading exemption, banks are allowed to set these revenues to 75% of the baseline NTI. - 165.
+For CCR, it is assumed that the two most vulnerable of the largest 10 counterparties default. - 166.
+In addition, banks are required to determine the impact of the scenarios on REA; however, these are largely based on prescribed assumptions. - 167.
+Banks' projections are subject to the constraints summarised in Box 11.

-Box 9: Summary of the constraints on banks' projections of market risk
+Box 11: Summary of the constraints on banks' projections of market risk

-- No change, i.e. no deviation from the starting value, is assumed under the baseline scenario (paragraphs 207 and 223) for the full revaluation. - The full revaluation impact on items held with a trading intent and their related hedges is capped by a haircut of the sum of asset and liabilities under the adverse scenario. - The baseline value for the NTI is defined (based on average historical values) as the minimum of the averages across the last 2, 3, and 5 years, where the 2-year average is floored at 0 (paragraph 236). - Under the adverse scenario, client revenues projections are capped by 75% of 2017 annual client revenues and 75% of the baseline NTI.
+- No change, i.e. no deviation from the starting value, is assumed under the baseline scenario (paragraphs 222 and 239) for the full revaluation. - The full revaluation impact on items held with a trading intent and their related hedges is capped at a haircut of the sum of asset and liabilities under the adverse scenario. - The baseline value for the NTI is defined (based on average historical values) as the minimum of the averages across the last 2, 3 and 5 years, where the 2-year average is floored at 0 (paragraph 252). - Under the adverse scenario, client revenues projections are capped at 75% of 2017 annual client revenues and 75% of the baseline NTI.

-- REA stays constant in the baseline scenario and cannot decrease below the starting value in the adverse scenario (paragraphs 255 and 256). - REA is assumed to be a multiple of the risk measures for VaR and APR (paragraphs 258 and 260). - Banks that do not have a VaR model approved by the competent authority in place are assumed to maintain market risk REA constant at the starting value for both the baseline and adverse scenario (paragraph 255). - The impact on REA for IRC and CVA is floored by the increase for IRB REA (paragraphs 259 and 262).
+- REA stays constant in the baseline scenario and cannot decrease below the starting value in the adverse scenario (paragraphs 271 and 272). - REA is assumed to be a multiple of the risk measures for VaR and APR (paragraphs 274 and 276). - Banks that do not have in place a VaR model approved by the competent authority are assumed to maintain market risk REA constant at the starting value for both the baseline and adverse scenarios (paragraph 271). - The impact on REA for IRC and CVA is floored at the increase for IRB REA (paragraphs 275 and 278).